 - immerse yourself in an activity that you enjoy and will guarantee a satisfying result

-- ring a friend whom you know will love to hear from you
+- ring a friend whom you know would love to hear from you

 - make a donation of time or money to a charity